Flag of Prague

 The flag of Prague, officially the flag of the capital city of Prague is one of the symbols of Prague, alongside the coat of arms of Prague.

+History

+The flag of Prague has a rectangular sheet with an aspect ratio of 2:3 and two equally horizontal horizontal stripes, yellow above red.
+It was created in connection with the preparation of the Jubilee Provincial Exhibition in 1891, when the royal capital of Prague was preparing a separate pavilion.
+As early in 1886, the Prague Council decided that the Architect and Painter Bedřich Wachsmann would paint the emblems, colors, and seals of the Prague cities correctly.
+The Prague archivist Josef Emler determined that the colors of Prague are yellow and red, based on the city's emblem.
+The flag was adopted at the same year.

 Flags of the districts and municipal parts

 The 57 districts of Prague and municipal parts have their own flags.